FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 These selections affect the minimum hardware and software requirements for the product and may be inter-dependent.

-{{< TransferCFT/componentshortname  >}} is based on an external network layer, which must be installed before operating the product.
-And note that if other applications are running at the same time as {{< TransferCFT/componentshortname  >}}, the RAM requirement needs to be increased.
+Transfer CFT{{< TransferCFT/componentshortname  >}} is based on an external network layer, which must be installed before operating the product.
+And note that if other applications are running at the same time as Transfer CFT{{< TransferCFT/componentshortname  >}}, the RAM requirement needs to be increased.

 ## Apply a service pack or patch, or upgrade using Central Governance